mvenouziou/Capstone-Project-Text-Generation/README.md

 - model files available at https://github.com/mvenouziou/Project-Text-Generation.
 - See credits /attributions below

-### Python / Google Colab
+##### Python / Google Colab
-This directory includes an ipnyb file to run the entire program through Google Colab.
+This repository includes an ipnyb file to run the entire program through Google Colab.
 For clarity, I have also included the model paramaters and architecture as python files.
 (Their code is already included in the full ipnyb file.)

 ### What's New?